ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 There is one important feature – property accessor always calls ToObject conversion for the object standing on left hand side from the property accessor.
 And because of this implicit conversion it is possible roughly speaking to say that “everything in JavaScript is an object” (however as we already know — of course not everything since there are also primitive things).

-If we use property accessor with a primitive value, there is anything other as creation of intermediate (wrapper) object with corresponding value.
+If we use property accessor with a primitive value, we just create intermediate wrapper object with corresponding value.
 After the work is finished, this wrapper is removed.

 Example: